 But now, let’s take a reminder of the benefits of quinoa:

 However, when we compare rice and quinoa side by side, they are very similar, but quinoa beats out rice for health benefits.
 This is largely because quinoa has much higher amounts of fiber and protein, giving it the edge over rice.
 It’s also lower in carbohydrates and calories than rice, which is another helpful tool in losing weight.
-So it’s easy to see that after you examine the benefits of rice and if asking if quinoa good for weight loss, quinoa holds still holds a bit of an edge.
+So it becomes clear that after evaluating the benefits of rice and questioning whether quinoa is effective for weight loss, quinoa still maintains a slight advantage.

-• With all the vitamins and nutrients, is it okay to eat quinoa daily?
+With its abundance of vitamins and nutrients, it is okay to eat quinoa daily.

 Not only is it safe to eat quinoa every day, but it’s encouraged.
 This is because quinoa has many vitamins and minerals that are required for good health for both men and women.